rokapapucs/rokapapucs.github.io/_posts/2018-03-15-no-bake-lemon-cheesecake.md

 ## Ingredients

 The amounts are originally for a 22 cm cake tin, but it worked fine in a 24 cm one too.
-Feel free to adjust tin size to your needs.
+Feel free to adjust amounts to your needs.

 For the **base**
 - 20 dkg ground oat-biscuits